 The $395 annual fee is more than we typically recommend for most credit card consumers.

-But if you’re a high-volume traveler looking for a premium credit card, this one could be easily justifiable based on two key benefits that help wash away the annual fee each year.
+But if you’re a high-volume traveler looking for a premium credit card, this one could be easily justifiable based on a few key benefits that help wash away the annual fee.

 Cardholders also will receive an annual bonus of 10,000 miles every account anniversary.
 Capital One values these at $100 when applied toward travel in their ecosystem.
 If you’re able to successfully apply these bonus miles to travel each year, this is how you cover that final 25% of your annual fee with rewards each year.
 You will begin receiving this bonus on your first-year anniversary, so you’ll have to wait a year to take advantage of this one.

-3. The Welcome Bonus on This Card Is Worth Up to $750
+3. The Welcome Offer on This Card Is Worth Up to $750 in Travel

-If you’re ready to hit the ground running with spending on your new credit card, there’s a pretty solid welcome bonus opportunity available.
+If you’re ready to hit the ground running with spending on your new credit card, there’s a pretty solid welcome offer available.

 New cardholders can earn 75,000 bonus miles after spending $4,000 on purchases in the first 3 months.
 Using Capital One’s valuation of $1 per 100 miles applied toward travel, that bonus could be worth up to $750 in travel booked through Capital One.